daattali/beautiful-jekyll/README.md

 nav-short   | By default, the navigation bar gets shorter after scrolling down the page.
 If you want the navigation bar to always be short on a certain page, use `nav-short: true` gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
 You must also use the `gh-badge` parameter to specify what buttons to show. gh-badge  | Select which GitHub buttons to display.
 Available options are: [star, watch, fork, follow].
-You must also use the `gh-repo` parameter to specify the GitHub repo. layout      | What type of page this is (default is `post` for blog posts and `page` for other pages).
+You must also use the `gh-repo` parameter to specify the GitHub repo. last-updated | If you want to show that a blog post was updated after it was originally released, you can specify an "Updated on" date. layout      | What type of page this is (default is `post` for blog posts and `page` for other pages).
 See _Page types_ section below for more information.

 ## Advanced parameters